UPDATE

 Who determines if you qualify

-A licensed physician, physician assistant, or registered nurse practitioner must determine if you qualify for disabled parking privileges.
+A licensed physician, physician assistant, or registered nurse practitioner must determine if you qualify for disabled parking.

 Types of conditions that qualify

-You may receive disabled parking privileges if you have a disability that meets at least 1 of the following criteria:
+You may receive disabled parking privileges if you have a disability that meets at least one of the following criteria:

 • You can't walk 200 feet without stopping to rest.